Congress poll promise of 200 units free power 'irresponsible and irrational': K'taka CM | Politics

 - India

-Karnataka Chief Minister Basavaraj Bommai on Thursday dismissed as ''irresponsible and irrational'' the election promise made by opposition Congress to provide 200 units of free power to all households every month if voted to power in the state.
+Karnataka Chief Minister Basavaraj Bommai on Thursday dismissed as ''irresponsible and irrational'' the Congress' election promise to provide 200 units of free power to all households every month if voted to power in the state.

 He also said the announcement showed ''how low they are in the electoral race''.